tinuola/fm_intro-component-form/README.md

 # Frontend Mentor: Intro Component with Signup Form

-This is a solution to the _[Intro Component with Signup Form](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1)_ challenge on Frontend Mentor.
-Frontend Mentor challenges help improve coding skills through building realistic projects.
+Solution to the _[Intro Component with Signup Form](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1)_ challenge on Frontend Mentor.

 ### Challenge

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size